Computable analysis on the space of marked groups: Vocabulary about numberings

-Of course we have the following lemma: \begin{lem} If $\nu\equiv\mu$, then $\nu_{r.e.}\equiv\mu_{r.e.}$. \end{lem}
+Of course we have the following lemma: \begin{lem} If $\nu\equiv\mu$, then $\nu_{c.e.}\equiv\mu_{c.e.}$. \end{lem}

-\begin{proof} This follows from the standard fact that the image of a r.e. subset of $\mathbb{N}$ by a computable function is again r.e., and that this statement is effective: for each computable $f$, there is a computable map $g$ such that for all $i\in\mathbb{N}$, $f(W_{i})=W_{g(i)}$.
-This follows directly from the smn theorem. \end{proof} We now define decidable, semi-decidable and co-semi-decidable subsets. \begin{defn} A set $Y$ is \emph{$\nu$-semi-decidable} if there is a recursively enumerable subset $A$ of $\mathbb{N}$ such that $A\cap\text{dom}(\nu)=\nu^{-1}(Y)$.
-The set $A$ is \emph{$\nu$-co-semi-decidable} if there is a co-recursively enumerable subset $B$ of $\mathbb{N}$ such that $B\cap\text{dom}(\nu)=\nu^{-1}(Y)$.
+\begin{proof} This follows from the standard fact that the image of a c.e. subset of $\mathbb{N}$ by a computable function is again c.e., and that this statement is effective: for each computable $f$, there is a computable map $g$ such that for all $i\in\mathbb{N}$, $f(W_{i})=W_{g(i)}$.
+This follows directly from the smn theorem. \end{proof} We now define decidable, semi-decidable and co-semi-decidable subsets. \begin{defn} A set $Y$ is \emph{$\nu$-semi-decidable} if there is a computably enumerable subset $A$ of $\mathbb{N}$ such that $A\cap\text{dom}(\nu)=\nu^{-1}(Y)$.
+The set $A$ is \emph{$\nu$-co-semi-decidable} if there is a co-computably enumerable subset $B$ of $\mathbb{N}$ such that $B\cap\text{dom}(\nu)=\nu^{-1}(Y)$.

 A set is $\nu$\emph{-decidable} if it is both $\nu$-semi-decidable and $\nu$-co-semi-decidable. \end{defn}